phalcon/documentation/docs/api/phalcon_encryption.md

 Only claims that have a value in the validator are checked.
 A claim left as null expresses no expectation and is skipped.

+Security note: this method checks the claims only.
+It does not verify the signature.
+A token accepted by validate() alone is unauthenticated.
+Always also call verify() (or Validator::validateSignature()) and treat an empty error array as valid only after the signature check passes.
+A signature-aware default is planned for a future major version.

 #### `verify()` { #encryptionsecurityjwttokentoken-verify }